diaabadr/ICU-Managing-website/README.md

 ## Getting Started

-This is an example the steps of how you sett up the project locally.
+The steps of how you set up the project locally.
 To get a local copy up and running follow these simple example steps.

 ### Installation